acaelles97/DeVIS/README.md

 # DeVIS: Making Deformable Transformers Work for Video Instance Segmentation

-This repository provides the official implementation of the [DeVIS: Making Deformable Transformers Work for Video Instance Segmentation](https://arxiv.org/abs/2101.02702) paper by Adria Caelles, [Tim Meinhardt](https://dvl.in.tum.de/team/meinhardt/), [Guillem Brasó](https://dvl.in.tum.de/team/braso/) and  [Laura Leal-Taixe](https://dvl.in.tum.de/team/lealtaixe/).
+This repository provides the official implementation of the [DeVIS: Making Deformable Transformers Work for Video Instance Segmentation](https://arxiv.org/abs/2101.02702) paper by Adrià Caelles, [Tim Meinhardt](https://dvl.in.tum.de/team/meinhardt/), [Guillem Brasó](https://dvl.in.tum.de/team/braso/) and  [Laura Leal-Taixe](https://dvl.in.tum.de/team/lealtaixe/).
 The codebase builds upon [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR), [VisTR](https://github.com/Epiphqny/VisTR) and [TrackFormer](https://github.com/timmeinhardt/trackformer).

 <!-- **As the paper is still under submission this repository will continuously be updated and might at times not reflect the current state of the [arXiv paper](https://arxiv.org/abs/2012.01866).** -->